ritchieng/deep-learning-wizard/docs/database/intro.md

 disqus:

 # Scalable Database for Deep Learning
-Our main open-source programming languages and libraries are Python, C++, Apache Cassandra and Bash.
+Our main open-source programming languages and libraries are Python, C++, Apache Cassandra, RapidSQL and Bash.

 This is a critical part of production deployment of deep learning algorithms.